reproducible-reporting/stepup-core/docs/development.md

 ## Documentation

-The documentation is created with [MkDocs](https://www.mkdocs.org/).
+The documentation is created using [MkDocs](https://www.mkdocs.org/).

-Edit the documentation markdown files with a live preview by running:
+Edit the documentation Markdown files with a live preview by running:

 ```bash
 mkdocs serve --watch stepup/core/
 ```

 (Keep this running.)
-Then open the live preview in your browser: [http://127.0.0.1:8000/](http://127.0.0.1:8000/) and edit markdown files in your IDE.
+Then open the live preview in your browser at [http://127.0.0.1:8000/](http://127.0.0.1:8000/) and edit Markdown files in your IDE.

+## Tutorial Example Outputs

-If you want to regenerate the output of the example, run `stepup` in the `docs` directory:
+If you wish to regenerate the output of the examples, run `stepup` in the `docs` directory:

 ```bash
 cd docs
 stepup -n
 ```

-Note that some of the scripts use [Graphviz](https://graphviz.org/) to generate diagrams, so you must have it installed on your system.
+Note that some scripts use [Graphviz](https://graphviz.org/) to generate diagrams, so you must have it installed on your system.